What it is: A simple game for big groups, easy enough for young kids, and also entertaining for older kids and adults.

 Rules: You can set a rule that a player getting up from a chair must find a new one at least two seats away (to encourage players to get up and run around).
 Also, if you’re halfway through your game and realize that there’s one or two fruits that no one’s calling because everyone’s forgotten about them (like that kumquat guy), you might want to remind everyone of everyone’s fruit.

-Variations: The fruit basket game is similar to another game, castles and beavers, in a lot of ways, except you’re inside instead of running around outside.
+Variations: There’s a get-to-know-you version of this game played with traits instead of fruits.
+The fruit basket game is also similar to another game, castles and beavers, in a lot of ways, except you’re inside instead of running around outside.
 Both are a lot of fun.